University Policies and Procedures

 Credits and grade points for the first grade will be deleted from the cumulative record, while the grade itself will remain on the transcript and the repeat noted with an “E” (Exclude) next to the grade.
 The course information will be listed in the usual manner the second time it appears on the transcript, with an “I” (Include) next to the grade.
 The most recent grade counts even if lower than an earlier grade.

-If the course grade is F, AF, or NP, students may also repeat the course at another college or university and transfer the credit into Plymouth State University.
+If the course grade is F, AF, or NP, undergraduate students may also repeat the course at another college or university and transfer the credit into Plymouth State University.
 The transfer course must be equivalent to the course failed at PSU.
 Upon receipt of the transfer credit, the PSU grade of F or AF will be removed from the grade point calculation.
-The procedure that needs to be followed is detailed in the Transferring Credits to Plymouth State University section.
+The procedure that needs to be followed is detailed in the Transferring Credits to Plymouth State University section of this catalog.

 This policy does not apply to courses that are repeatable, such as independent studies or special topics offerings.